jannepaakkari/Digit-recognition-local-model/README.md

 # AI_numbers

 Tested with Windows 10 (host).
-AI_numbers is simple program which utilizes AI to recognize numbers which are sent as input.
+AI_numbers is simple program which utilizes AI/ML to recognize digits which are sent as input (28x28 and png).

+- Django 3.2 (python)
+- REST
+- AI/Machine learning

 # Environment